ctfer-io/chall-manager/DESIGN_DOCUMENT.md

 </div>

 The **identity** is a 32-chars string that should be trusted unique, which could be used to identify the _Challenge Scenario on Demand_, for instance as part of a DNS entry.
 It could also be used as pseudo-random number generator (denoted _PRNG_) seed, to create a random flag value, etc.
 Internally, the method is reproducible and depends on the chall-manager salt and the _Challenge Scenario on Demand_ request attributes (`challenge_id` and `source_id`).
 The salt is important to ensure players won't be able to guess the _identity_ based on their own identifiers thus reach other players infrastructures, with possible DoS/DDoS tentative.
+Moreover, it also serves as the _ChallOps_ can't build differrent or easier-to-solve infrastructures depending on who issued the request, as the identity includes a random they should not have access to.

 This reproducible generation method is represented as follows.